jomefavourite/Frontendmentor_rock-paper-scissors-master/README.md

 ### What I learned

-Read this article - []() to know what I've learnt by making the game
+Read this article - [Let's build a game using JavaScript](https://favouritejome.hashnode.dev/lets-build-a-game-using-javascript) to know what I've learnt by making the game

 ## Author